ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

    *http:ResponseFilter;

    public function filterResponse(http:Response res, http:FilterContext context) returns boolean {
-       res.setHeader("header_name", "header_value");
+       // do some work
        return true;
    }
 };
 ```

 `filterResponse` function is invoked when there is an outbound response.
 It has only two arguments: Response and FilterContext.
 Because the response is already written using the Caller by the user there is no point in having a Caller in the argument list.
 Response argument allows users to modify the outbound response.
-To continue the filter chain filterResponse function must return `true`.
+To continue the filter chain `filterResponse` function must return `true`.

 ### Engaging Filters

 Following code snippet shows how the Listener is configured with both Request and Response filters.